 In addition to the above, BIO 330 or 350 is recommended.
-The medical technology internship lasts for 12 months and will be performed during the senior year.
+The medical technology internship lasts for 12 months and may be performed during the senior year, in which case the B.S. degree in Medical Technology will be awarded from UT upon completion of the program.
+The Internship may also be entered upon completion of the B.S. degree in Biology.

-The medical technology internship and laboratory training is performed at any laboratory or hospital approved by the Council on Medical Education and Board of Medical Technology of the American Society of Clinical Pathologists.

-The University will assume no responsibility for the student's admission to the medical technology laboratory or hospital.
-Present facilities in Tampa are limited.
-Students, therefore, may be required to find technology training outside of Tampa.
+The medical technology internship and laboratory training experience must be performed at a laboratory or hospital approved by the Council on Medical Education and Board of Medical Technology of the American Society of Clinical Pathologists.
+For our program, The University of Tampa is affiliated with the medical technology program at Duke University (Durham, NC).
+U.T. students are given special consideration in the admissions process.
+The University of Tampa, however, will assume no responsibility for the student's admission to the medical technology internship.